Rule 10. No car is perfect, and any car can go wrong at any time

 Any of these things will cost you money (and inconvenience).

 When budgeting how much cash to flash on your next car, or how much you can afford to pay each month, you absolutely must have enough leeway to cover unexpected costs.
 Cars are complicated machines, with sophisticated mechanical and electrical systems operating in harsh environments.

 Inevitably, they will go wrong at some stage.
 They always do.

 Keep a large chunk of money up your sleeve to fix it when it happens, rather than crossing your fingers and hoping that it won’t happen to you.

 If you’ve read down this far, you’ll have realised that a lot of the Ten Golden Rules come down to using common sense.
 But people get caught up in the car buying process and feel trapped by what is going on.

 Follow The Car Expert’s Ten Golden Rules for buying a car and you will put yourself in a much stronger position.
 You’ll end up with the right car for a price that won’t break the bank.

-This article was originally published in April 2015, and has been updated and improved in February 2017.
+This article was originally published in April 2015, and was most recently updated and improved in February 2019.

 For the best independent and impartial car finance advice on the internet, always check with The Car Expert: